 SUMMARY: Em and Finn must go back in time four years in an effort to prevent the totalitarian regime from taking control in the future.

-This is one of those books where I wait a day or two to write the review because I need some processing time.
+All Our Yesterdays is one of those books where I wait a day or two to write the review because I need some processing time.
 I finished it two days ago, and I just keep thinking about it over and over.
-AOY reminds me of the 2004 movie The Butterfly Effect because the premise is so similar.
-Both feature protagonists who revisit the past in order to right some horrible future wrong.
-Both really stuck with me and made me think about how much life can change based on seemingly inconsequential events.
+AOY reminds me of the 2004 movie The Butterfly Effect, which also features a protagonist that revisits the past in order to right some horrible future wrong.
+Both that movie and this book really stuck with me and made me think about how much life can change based on seemingly inconsequential events.

 I absolutely adored the ending.
 At one point, I was thinking this might end up being a four-star book due to some slightly slower pacing through the middle and the fact that I didn’t read as compulsively as I do with my five-star books.
 But then I read that ending, and I can’t in good conscience give this anything less than five stars.
 Perfect and complete and hopeful.
 Love, love, love!